Darkbrad1/ratingapp/README.md

-# DevOps ShortProject: Restaurant Rating App
+# ShortProject2: Welcome App

 # Overview
-This project aims to develop a simple web application (Ratingapp) using Python and Django and deploy it on Tomcat running in Docker containers using Jenkins pipeline for automated building and deployment.
+The objective of this project is to build a straightforward web application using Python and Django, and then deploy it on Tomcat within Docker containers.
+This deployment process will be automated using a Jenkins pipeline.

 # Features
 1. Homepage displaying the restaurants.